HERMESSSignalProcessingSoftware/VersionedSpecs/DAPI.md

 The _success byte_ always indicates a successfull operation.
 The _content bytes_ are defined as:
 1. Any amount of printable ASCII characters
 2. 1 Byte ASCII `'0'` for infos, `'1'` for warnings, `'2'` for errors

+#### 1.2.3.3 `0x02`: Send recorded data and metadata
+1. 2 bytes indicating the total number of pages to be transmitted
+2. 2 bytes indicating the current page number to be transmitted
+3. 9 times page content consisting of appended datapackages:
+    1. 1 Byte number of `n` received dataframes
+    2. 8 bytes timestamp
+    3. `n` times dataframes according to chapter 1.2.3.4 point 3.

 #### 1.2.3.4 `0x03`: Send Live Data acquisition
 Sends a recently captures datapackage containing all measurement values from all ADCs and all STAMPs.